 The LIVESTRONG Foundation’s mission is to improve the lives of people affected by cancer now.
 Created in 1997, the Foundation is known for leading an ongoing dialogue with patients and survivors, providing free cancer support services and advocating for policies that improve access to care and quality of life.

 Stand Up To Cancer raises funds to accelerate the pace of groundbreaking research that can get new therapies to patients quickly, facilitating collaboration among the best and brightest scientists and physicians.
 SU2C draws on the entertainment community to build public support for this effort.

-Stupid Cancer is the leader in young adult cancer advocacy, research and support for cancer patients in their teens, 20s and 30s.
+Stupid Cancer is the leader in young adult cancer advocacy, research, and support for cancer patients in their teens, 20's, and 30's.
 Through live events, meet-ups, community forums, and digital content, their mission is to empower, support, and improve health outcomes for the young adult cancer community.

-We would like to say thank you to each group and all the wonderful volunteers for your unwavering dedication to the cancer community.
 We will continue to support your efforts and truly appreciate how you have helped so many ostomates feel connected.